graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration8.md

 Without adding a parser the coercion will occur within the resolver during `GetArgument<Uri>("abc")` as occured in previous versions of GraphQL.NET.
 This will result in a server exception being thrown and processed by the unhandled exception handler if the value cannot be coerced to a `Uri`.
+Note that the parser function need not check for null values.

 ### 5. `Validator` delegates added to input field and argument definitions